Communicating Feelings

 PSP family members may also feel that they are being held to an impossible standard.
 For example, children may feel pressure to be ‘extra good’ because their parent is a police officer.
 These feelings might be stronger in rural communities, where community members are more likely to know each other.

-Negative public perception can be very frustrating for PSP and for their families who sacrifice holidays, weekends, time, and personal safety to protect the community.
+Negative public perceptions can be very frustrating for PSP and for their families who sacrifice holidays, weekends, time, and personal safety to protect the community.
 It can be hurtful to know what a PSP family member does every day, and then hear negative things said about them.
-In some cases, negative public perception has lead to threats and safety concerns for PSP families.
+In some cases, negative public perceptions has lead to threats and safety concerns for PSP families.

 Positive public perceptions